wesharetechnology/flask-llm-pdf-analyzer/README.md

 uvicorn main:app --reload
 ```

 Now you can explore the api at `http://127.0.0.1:8000/docs`.
+Currently, the app supports

+- Search author name and get a list of result authors
-Currently, the app supports search author by name and getting n levels of coauthors.
+- Search author by id and getting n levels of coauthors.
+- Search publication by doi and get the pdf downloaded to local

 ![](graphics/fastapi.png)